rancher/docs/content/rancher/v2.6/en/cluster-admin/editing-clusters/gke-config-reference/_index.md

 Enable network policy enforcement on the cluster.
 A network policy defines the level of communication that can occur between pods and services in the cluster.
 For more information, refer to [this page.](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy)

+### Project Network Isolation

+_Mutable: yes_

+choose whether to enable or disable inter-project communication.
+Note that enabling Project Network Isolation will automatically enable Network Policy and Network Policy Config, but not vice versa.

 ### Node Ipv4 CIDR Block

 _Mutable: no_